Univ. Bremen

 (S2, elective, 3 ECTS)

-Learning Outcomes:Participants are able to understand the basic aspects of science cases for several space telescopes and mission scenarios.
+Learning Outcomes:– Understand the basic aspects of science cases for several space telescopes

 Knowledge and Understanding: